emanu960/py_econometrics/README.md

 - *instruments* is the list of strings of all instrument variables to explain the endogenous one.
 They must not be in exogenous list.
 **It is very important that you pass a list of strings even if your explanatory variable is just one variable.**

+- *method* is "non_robust" by default, but if you want to a Heteroskedastcity robust variance covariance matrix, just declare *method = 'robust'*

 ###### Features
 - To summarize the results, just call "your object name" . *summary()*.
 For now, it will print just the table with betas, std, t, p value, and confidence interval.